 Four out of our 20 power looms have been upgraded with solar-powered motors.
 Spinning and reeling are completely processed either manually or with solar machines.
 This makes 70% of our spinning and weaving operation zero-carbon.
 Water supply is done using solar pumping machine.

-Project Cocccon began with five village women in the year 2011 and now has a strong workforce of 360employed staff.
-From a few kilograms of organic silk in the year 2012 to 7 MTof ready to use products in the year 2018.
+Project Cocccon began with five village women in the year 2011 and now has a strong workforce of 360 employed staff.
+From a few kilograms of organic silk in the year 2012 to 7 MTof ready to use products in the year 2020.
 Project Cocccon has seen strong economic growth where profit feeds back into the community.

 Project Cocccon is working on the concept of industry 4.0, where silk will be used in many technology-based products including Lithium batteries or surgical transplantations in the near future.